Dutasteride for Women’s Hair Loss: Side Effects and Reviews

 Dutasteride vs. Minoxidil: Which Is Better for Women?

-• Dutasteride: Works by inhibiting DHT production, addressing the hormonal root of hair loss.
+• Dutasteride: Inhibits DHT production, addressing the hormonal root of hair loss.

 • Minoxidil: A topical treatment that stimulates hair follicles to promote growth but does not target DHT levels.